UPPMAX/UPPMAX-documentation/docs/software/bianca_file_transfer_using_winscp.md

 WinSCP is a secure file transfer tool that works under Windows.

+!!! note

+    - Now you shall just log in with user name, like ``sven`` and NOT with project name, like ``sven-sens2025999``
+    - All your project folders will all show up on the remote!

-To transfer files to/from [Bianca](../cluster_guides/bianca.md) using WinSCP, do the following steps:
+To transfer files to/from [Bianca](../cluster_guides/bianca.md) using WinSCP, do the following steps

 ## Procedure